grishmasingh/webscraper-imdb-animelist/README.md

 Hello Everyone or shall I say Hello World to my fellow programmers  :technologist:

-This is a Webscraping project using BeautifulSoup package that covers the Top-Rated Anime Series (IMDb) which may be of use to those who enjoy watching them like myself or are finding somewhere to start!
+This is a Webscraping project using Python and the BeautifulSoup package that covers the Top-Rated Anime Series (IMDb) which may be of use to those who enjoy watching them like myself or are finding somewhere to start!

  <h2>Files</h2>